X

 • How soon can I swim or use a hot tub?

 You should wait four (4) weeks after surgery until you submerge the incision in a pool or hot tub.
-It is OK to shower normally 3 days after surgery.
+You may shower immediately after surgery with the wound covered.

 • Do I need physical therapy?